Velomotion logo Velomotion small logo

 Pretty slim: Despite the full power motor and 800 Wh battery, the bike looks anything but bulky.
 It also has a good weight of 21,7 kg in frame size XL.

-With its 160 mm suspension travel, mullet wheels and correspondingly robust components, the bike is a pretty potent trail all-rounder that can easily handle rough descents in the bike park without complaint.
-However, at over 11.000 euros, the bike is also quite expensive - depending on the equipment chosen.
-The weight of our test bike in frame size XL was 20,8 kg with the 600 Wh battery and 21,7 kg with 800 Wh.
-Both really good values, especially considering the fact that the batteries are easily removable and not permanently integrated.
+With its 160 mm of travel, mullet wheels, and correspondingly robust components, the bike is a pretty potent trail all-rounder that can easily handle even rough descents in the bike park without complaint.
+With over 11.000 However, depending on the chosen spec, the bike is also quite expensive.
+Our test bike in frame size XL weighed 20,8 kg with the 600 Wh battery and 21,7 kg with the 800 Wh battery.
+Both are really good values, especially considering the fact that the batteries are easily removable and not permanently integrated.

 Not to be missed: The iconic split tube design on the top tube with partially integrated shock absorber.